rubyomr-preview/rubyomr-preview/README.md

 rubyomr-preview branch checked out.

-The OMR technology itself is included only as part of the prebuilt binaries which you can access by simply running /usr/local/bin/ruby.
+The OMR technology itself is included only as part of the prebuilt binaries which you can access by simply running ruby (/usr/local/bin/ruby).
 Unfortunately, the OMR project is not quite available in the open (sorry! we're working on it *really* hard).
 Once the OMR project goes open, we'll update the image to include the OMR source code along with more of the glue code that connects the Ruby VM to OMR.